MarwanAkrouch/GPT2-for-recruitment/README.md

-# Edwin
+# GPT2 for recruitment

-Edwin is a project designed to evaluate the similarity between job descriptions (JDs) and resumes (CVs) using a GPT-based model.
+GPT2 for recruitment is a project designed to evaluate the similarity between job descriptions (JDs) and resumes (CVs) using a GPT-based model.
 This repository contains the code for training qnd evaluating the similarity scores between JDs and CVs.
 There's a demo app for the POC.

 ## Project Structure